Drew Waters Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.76 team ERA ranks fifth across all league pitching staffs.
+- The Guardians have the seventh-ranked team ERA among all league pitching staffs (3.87).

-- Guardians pitchers combine to allow the third-fewest home runs in baseball (78 total, one per game).
+- The Guardians surrender the fifth-fewest home runs in baseball (89 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.